National Hispanic Heritage Month: Celebrating Culture and Impact in Charlotte

 One of these organizations is the Latin American Coalition (or La Coalición).
 La Coalición is an immigrant rights organization that is pioneering models for 21st-century democracy-building and inclusive community engagement in North Carolina.
 Services include victim assistance, integration support, education, as well as direct crisis assistance, legal aid, and employment services reaching roughly 5,000 area Hispanic, Latinine, and immigrants each year.
 La Coalición also creates welcoming spaces for people of diverse backgrounds to gather at five annual cultural events that promote cooperation and respect among all.

-WIF has awarded grants to past nonprofit partners like The Center for Community Transitions, Refugee Support Services, Latino Community Engagement Program, and ourBRIDGE for Kids which directly impact refugee and immigrant communities with academic, vocational, and community integration support.
+WIF has awarded grants to past nonprofit partners like The Center for Community Transitions, Refugee Support Services, Latino Community Engagement Program, ourBRIDGE for Kids, the Charlotte Bilingual Preschool, and Despierta which directly impact refugee and immigrant communities with academic, vocational, and community integration support.

 As Charlotte continues to grow and diversify at a rapid pace, targeted initiatives play a crucial role in fostering inclusion, supporting educational attainment, and promoting economic well-being among Charlotte’s vibrant Hispanic and Latin population.
 Through education, advocacy, and community support, we can all exemplify how philanthropy can make a meaningful and lasting difference in the lives of our Hispanic and Latinine neighbors, not just during this Hispanic Heritage Month but throughout the year.

 Interested in other ways to learn more about and celebrate Hispanic Heritage Month in Charlotte?
-Check out recommendations from Charlotte on the Cheap and Charlotte Five for activities in 2023.
+Check out recommendations from the Charlotte Observer and Charlotte on the Cheap for activities in 2025.

 Scroll to Top